royi3339/Angecryption/angecryption/angecryption option 1/readme.txt

 the disadvantage of this version - we can hide files only in a png file.

-thos are the file types that the program support and can hide in a png file: (which known for now...)
+those are the file types that the program support and can hide in a png file: (which known for now...)
 	.mp3
 	.png
 	.rar